panorama-ed/order_as_specified/README.md

 Other gems like `ranked-model`, `acts_as_sortable`, etc. assume you want the same ordering each time, and store data to keep track of this in the database.
-They're great at what they do, but if your desired ordering changes, or if you don't always want an ordering, this gem is your friend.
+They're great at what they do, but if you want to change the ordering, or if you don't always want an ordering, this gem is your friend.

 ## Installation